 Our centralized hydraulic power unit supplies 800 GPM of hydraulic fluid at 3,000 PSI pressure.

 DTB performs constant amplitude or spectrum fatigue loading of components up to 400 KIP, at frequencies up to 25 Hz (depending on load and displacement requirements).
-We are able to apply both linear or angular displacements utilizing linear or rotary hydraulic actuators.
+We are able to apply linear or angular displacements utilizing linear and rotary hydraulic actuators.

 We can also perform comparison fatigue testing of OEM and alternate source parts to demonstrate the equivalency of fatigue life.